hatdropper1977/john.soban.ski/content/gcp-automl-vision.md

 The training will use 16 GPU hours.

-Since GCP farms the training out in parellel, the 16 GPU hours take less than an hour.
+Since GCP farms the training out in parallel, the 16 GPU hours take less than an hour.

 #Evaluate your Model
 After the training completes, click **Evaluate**.